eagskunst/Morky/README.md

 7. Coroutines + Flow: Background work with flows, who now has a powerful operators API.
 8. Tests dependencies: mockk, truth, coroutiens-test.

-Aside from Landscapist, Retrofit and Mosho, all dependencies come from either Google or Jetbrains.
+Aside from Landscapist, Retrofit and Moshi, all dependencies come from either Google or Jetbrains.

 ## Contributing